 Windows 2000 was special for Microsoft and continues to be special today.
 It lives perpetually in the shadow of its slightly younger brother, Windows XP, never quite getting the credit it truly deserves, largely because Microsoft considered W2K a stepping stone to Windows XP, which was released less than two years afterwards, and thus quickly downplayed the awesomeness of Windows 2000 as soon as XP became available.
 Windows 2000 was one of Microsoft's most revolutionary releases of all time, and is considered by many modern and retro — Read full post

 If you're reading this, you're probably familiar with our blog.
 What you might not be familiar with is a new satirical blog that we have publicly launched recently, which we've dubbed "The DiaLog".

 "The DiaLog" is a technical satire blog touching on different technical aspects of today's society.
 One doesn't need to look too far today to feel disgusted, overwhelmed, or dismayed by current happenings and goings-on in the tech world today.
 Indeed, there's no abundance of stupid technology today!
 That's why we've capitalized on the opportunity to spread some humor and convey some serious information.
-Articles are contributed by the InterLinked community — if you have something good to say and can say it in a funny way, we'd love to read — Read full post
+Articles are contributed by the InterLinked community — if you have something good to say and can say it in a funny way, w — Read full post